Religious Education (RE) & Worship

 Religious Education has a high profile in our school and we use the Blackburn Diocesan Board of Education Primary curriculum to ’Serve Christ, Share the Gospel, Support, Equip and Educate’ in conjunction with the Understanding Christianity curriculum from The Church of England Education Office.
-We foster strong community links between All Saints School and All Saints Church with weekly Worship conducted by the rector, Reverend David Dickinson.
-It is our intent that all children be equipped with the knowledge, skills and desire to make a positive difference in the community in which we live, as well as having opportunities to develop their relationship with God.
+We foster strong community links between All Saints School and All Saints Church with weekly Worship in school conducted by the rector, Reverend David Dickinson.
+It is our intent that all children be equipped with the knowledge, skills and desire to make a positive difference in the community in which we live as well as the wider world, as well as having opportunities to develop their relationship with God should they choose to do so.
 We aim for the children to experience to allegorical and historical aspects of the Bible in a journey of understanding of the lives of others and in doing so, of understanding themselves more fully.

 Included in our bespoke Christian curriculum are opportunities to learn about the values, as well as similarities and differences, between the Christian perspective and other faiths such as Judaism, Islam, Hinduism and Buddhism.
 At All Saints we respect diversity and encourage the children to explore the lives of others, particularly through our termly Respect and Tolerance Days.

 Religious Education is assessed at the start and end of every topic to inform teacher’s future planning and enable staff to make a judgement regarding individual children’s progress.